 Who has won the Tour de Ski the most times?

-The record winner of the Tour de Ski is the Swiss Dario Cologna.
-The four-time Olympic cross-country skiing champion has won a total of four editions of the stage race: 2008/09, 2010/11, 2011/12 and 2017/18.
-In the women’s category, Poland’s Justyna Kowalczyk also has four overall victories in the Tour de Ski.
-She even won four times in a row between 2009 and 2012.
+The record winners of the Tour de Ski are Switzerland’s Dario Cologna and Norway’s Johannes Høsflot Klæbo.
+The two Olympic cross-country skiing champions have each won a total of four editions of the stage race.
+Cologna in 2008/09, 2010/11, 2011/12 and 2017/18, Klæbo in 2018/19, 2021/22, 2022/23 and 2024/25.
+In the women’s competition, Poland’s Justyna Kowalczyk and Norway’s Therese Johaug also have four overall victories in the Tour de Ski to their names.
+The former even won four times in a row between 2009 and 2012.

 Which locations does the Tour de Ski pass through?